benschneider/spectral-diffusion/docs/taguchi_l27_run_notes.md

 Design: `configs/taguchi/L27_extended.csv`
 Mapping: `factor_mapping.json` in this folder (and under each `runs/<run_id>`).

-This L27 array maps the Taguchi columns **A, C, D, E, F, G, J, K, L** (we permanently dropped B, H, and I because they were fully inactive) to nine hyperparameters.
+This L27 array maps the Taguchi columns **A, B, C, D, E, F, G, J, K, L** to ten hyperparameters.
 The notes below are tailored to this specific full‑report run and focus on two things: